Package insert / prescribing information

-Clinical studies of Propafenone did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
-In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.
+Clinical trials of Propafenone hydrochloride did not include sufficient numbers of subjects aged 65 and older to determine whether they respond differently from younger subjects.
+Other reported clinical experience has not identified differences in responses between the elderly and younger subjects.
+In general, dose selection for an elderly patients should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

-The symptoms of overdosage may include hypotension, somnolence, bradycardia, intraatrial and intraventricular conduction disturbances, and rarely convulsions and high grade ventricular arrhythmias.
-Defibrillation as well as infusion of dopamine and isoproterenol have been effective in controlling abnormal rhythm and blood pressure.
+The symptoms of overdosage may include hypotension, somnolence, bradycardia, intra-atrial and intraventricular conduction disturbances, and rarely, convulsions and high grade ventricular arrhythmias.
+Defibrillation, as well as infusion of dopamine and isoproterenol, has been effective in controlling abnormal rhythm and blood pressure.
 Convulsions have been alleviated with intravenous diazepam.
 General supportive measures such as mechanical respiratory assistance and external cardiac massage may be necessary.

-The hemodialysis of Propafenone in patients with an overdose is expected to be of limited value in the removal of Propafenone as a result of both its high protein binding (>95%) and large volume of distribution.
+The hemodialysis of Propafenone in patients with an overdose is expected to be of limited value in the removal of Propafenone as a result of both its high protein binding (greater than 95%) and large volume of distribution.

-Propafenone hydrochloride is an antiarrhythmic drug supplied in scored, film-coated tablets of 150 and 225 mg for oral administration.
+Propafenone hydrochloride tablets, USP are an antiarrhythmic drug supplied in scored, film-coated tablets of 150, 225 and 300 mg for oral administration.
 Propafenone has some structural similarities to beta-blocking agents.

 Propafenone HCl occurs as colorless crystals or white crystalline powder with a very bitter taste.
 It is slightly soluble in water (20°C), chloroform and ethanol.
-The following inactive ingredients are contained in the tablet: colloidal silicon dioxide, croscarmellose sodium, crospovidone, hypromellose, magnesium stearate, microcrystalline cellulose, polydextrose, polyethylene glycol, pregelatinized starch, sodium lauryl sulfate, titanium dioxide and triacetin.
+The following inactive ingredients are contained in the tablet: hypromellose, magnesium stearate, microcrystalline cellulose, povidone, pregelatinized corn starch, sodium starch glycolate, macrogol, talc, titanium dioxide, glycerol monocaprylocaprate and polyvinyl alcohol.

 Propafenone - Clinical Pharmacology